Ryan-MM/Ryan-MM/README.md

-- 👋 Hi, I’m Ryan.
+- 👋 Hi, my name is Ryan.
 I've been tinkering with tech for as long as I can remember.

-- 👀 I’m always trying to better myself.
+- I’m always trying to better myself.
 I love a good challenge and appreciate attention to detail.
-I like reading about the history of IT, languages and theory.
+I enjoy reading about the history of IT and programming languages.

-- 🌱 I've been looking at new architectural models.
+- 🌱 I've been looking at new architectural models and UI frameworks.
-- The stack I work with presently is Windows-based, specifically .Net Framework and MSSQL Server.
-I enjoy developing enterprise solutions, particularly bespoke desktop apps.
+- The stack I work with presently is Windows-native, specifically .Net (Core/Framework), MSSQL Server.
+I develope enterprise solutions, particularly line of business desktop apps.
-- I use WinForms alot for UI however, I'd like to learn more about WPF and third-party frameworks for UI.
-- Eventually, I will learn F#, TypeScript and VC++.

 - 📫 How to reach me: via email.